-- The task for the steepest descent methods is set by the flag SD, see line 3 in Fig 12. - The calibration.log file is written automatically, but the writing can be turned off with a flag cal log set to N, see line 4 in Fig 12. - A maximum amount of iterations can be specified; if the optimization procedure reaches this amount, it automatically exits; the corresponding flag is num_maxItr.
-If the example of optpar.txt file shown in Fig 12, the 6th line indicates that the user wants the method to stop if it reaches 25 iterations. - Similarly, a maximum amount of computation hours for the method can be specified, by means of the flag num_maxTim.
-In the example given in Fig 12, the user wants the method to stop after 2 hours; see 7th line of the file. - If the optimization criterion does not change more than a given precision during a given amount of consecutive iterations, the method will exit.
-The amount of iterations is passed by means of the flag num_criItr, while the criteria precision is passed by the flag num_criTol.
+- The task for the steepest descent methods is set by the flag SD, see line 3 in Fig 12. - The calibration.log file is written automatically, but the writing can be turned off with a flag cal log set to N, see line 4 in Fig 12. - A maximum amount of iterations can be specified; if the optimization procedure reaches this amount, it automatically exits.
+The code to set the maximum iterations is num_maxItr.
+In the example of optpar.txt file shown in Fig 12, the 6th line indicates that the user wants the method to stop if it reaches 25 iterations. - Similarly, a maximum amount of computation hours for the method can be specified by the code num_maxTim.
+In the example given in Fig 12, the user wants the method to stop after 2 hours; see 7th line of the file. - If the objektive function does not change more than a given precision during a given amount of consecutive iterations, the method will exit.
+The amount of iterations is passed by the code num_criItr, while the criteria precision is passed by the code num_criTol.
 In the example of Fig 12, the user requires method exit if the criteria as not changed by more than 0.0001 over the last 2 consecutive iterations. - If none of model parameter values that are optimized exceed the prescribed determination precision (3rd line in the model parameter listing for each parameter) for a certain amount of iterations, the method exits.
 This number of iteration is passed to the method by means of the flag num_parItr.
 In the example of Fig 12, the user requires the method to stop if no model parameter values change by more than the specified precision for the last 8 consecutive iterations.